 The OSC Administrator or Dean of Students may order that a student/campus organization be immediately denied university privileges and be excluded from activities on the campus when the student/campus organization's continued activity on the campus may constitute a significant danger to safety, property or campus welfare.
 The student/campus organization will receive a written notice stating the reasons for the interim suspension and the time and place of the hearing to be held within five business days.
 The hearing will be before the Dean of Students.
 At the time of the hearing, the university shall show probable cause why interim suspension is warranted, and the organization shall have the opportunity to show why interim suspension is not warranted.

-In cases involving allegations of assault, injury, sexual abuse, harassment or where there is reason to believe continued contact between the accused and specific persons, including complainants and witnesses, may interfere with those persons' security, safety or ability to participate effectively in work or studies, the OSC Administrator, the director of Residence or director of Public Safety may require that the accused student not have contact with specific persons.
-The student will receive a written notice of, and reasons for, the No Contact Notice.
+In cases involving allegations of assault, injury, sexual abuse, harassment or where there is reason to believe continued contact between the accused and specific persons, including complainants and witnesses, may interfere with those persons' security, safety or ability to participate effectively in work or studies, the OSC Administrator, the director of Residence or director of Public Safety may require that the accused student be subject to restrictions on contact with specific persons.
+The student will receive a written notice of, and reasons for, the Restricted Contact Notice.

 5.5.5 Interim Removal from University Housing